Criteria and restrictions to access reception conditions

 Asylum applicants are entitled to support from the moment they apply for asylum,[17] and until a final decision is reached on their asylum application,[18] without prejudice to: (i) the suspensive effect of appeals,[19] and (ii) the provision of material reception conditions beyond the final rejection in case of ongoing need for support on the basis of an individual assessment of the applicant’s social and financial circumstances.[20]

-Only asylum applicants who lack resources are entitled to material reception conditions.[20]
-The law provides for criteria to assess the sufficiency of resources that consist in either the lack thereof or a level of financial resources which is inferior to the ‘social support allowance’.[21]
-While until 2023, ISS has interpreted this provision as referring to the social pension (pensão social),[22] the practice changed from 2023 on.
-As such, the provision has been interpreted as referring to a reference value of the Social Support Reference Index (Indexante de Apoios Sociais, IAS).[23]
-According to the information provided by ISS, the reference value has been updated every year.
+Only asylum applicants who lack resources are entitled to material reception conditions.[21]
+The law provides for criteria to assess the sufficiency of resources that consist in either the lack thereof or a level of financial resources which is inferior to the ‘social support allowance’,[22] which until 2023 was interpreted by ISS as referring to the social pension (pensão social).[23]
+From 2023 onwards, this has been interpreted as referring to a reference value of the Social Support Reference Index (Indexante de Apoios Sociais, IAS),[24] updated annually (see Forms and levels of material reception conditions).
+According to ISS, cases are reassessed every three months and the provision of material reception conditions is maintained where indicators of a lack of resources subsist.

 Asylum applicants can be requested to contribute,[25] or reimburse,[26] partly or in full, the cost of material reception conditions and health care depending on the level and the point in time when the authorities become aware of their financial resources.
 However, neither the law nor administrative guidelines specify at what point the asylum applicant is required to declare any financial resources they might have.